What is Supplemental Oxygen?

 But others, even those that are healthy, prefer to use supplemental oxygen occasionally.
 Oxygen may be beneficial if you are spending time at high altitudes or for intense athletic activity.
 Using supplemental oxygen, whether regularly or from time to time, has many beneficial applications for health and well-being.

-When choosing to use supplemental oxygen always speak to your doctor about what is best for you.
 Having a can or two of Boost Oxygen on hand to help supplement oxygen temporarily, so you can breathe easier and make a clear-headed decision about your medical treatment.